 7 Questions You Should Ask When Reviewing Your Current Or Future Math Curriculum

 Put plainly, if you don’t have good curriculum foundations it will be very hard to achieve successful outcomes.
-As mentioned in the article from Education Corner, you need to look at your ‘intent’ first in order to inform your ‘implementation’ and achieve high ‘impact’.
+As mentioned in the article from Education Corner, you need to first look at your ‘intent’ in order to inform your ‘implementation’ and achieve high ‘impact’.

-The principles of a ‘good’ curriculum
+The principles of a ‘good’ math curriculum

 It’s actually pretty straightforward.